Alison Entrekin: Awards and recognition

 Entrekin won the 2019 New South Wales Premier’s Translation Prize and PEN Medallion, after being shortlisted for the prize in 2009, 2011, and 2013.
 She received the 2022 AAWP Translators’ Prize for an excerpt of Great Sertão: Meanderings.

 She has also been shortlisted for the 2005 Independent Foreign Fiction Prize, the 2012 IMPAC Dublin Literary Award, and the 2013 PEN America Translation Prize.

 In addition, she was awarded an American Literary Translators Association (ALTA) Travel Fellowship in 2002 and placed third in the 2023 Stephen Spender Poetry Prize for a co-translation from Portuguese.

+In April 2026, she was awarded the Order of Rio Branco from the Brazilian government.

 Translation style and approach

 In conversations, Entrekin has talked about how hard it is to translate literary works, especially when it comes to modernist and experimental works.
 In an interview with Asymptote Journal, she talked about how her immersion in Brazilian society helped her to communicate complex language.
 In The Common, she wrote about how hard it was to translate Rosa's Grande Sertão: Veredas into English while still being true to the original and also making it easy for new readers to understand.

 She has also written for the Los Angeles Review of Books about adapting Clarice Lispector.
 In that piece, she talks about how Lispector's work includes a lot of different points of view.